 What it feels like: You have your period.
 You know what this feels like.
 While it’s different for every woman, you might experience things like headaches and cramps alongside bleeding.
 A lot is going on in your body.
 Give it some grace!

 What to eat: You may seek warmth during this phase so roll out the comfort food.
 Soups and stews are a nice option, but just make sure you:

-- Get extra magnesium because it can help prevent cramps and headaches.
+- Get extra magnesium.
 You can get it from dark leafy vegetables, nuts, seeds, bananas, raw cacao, fish and shellfish, avocados and supplements.